sumantapakira/android-firebase/Readme.md

-Firebase authentication and receive notification on Android app
+Firebase authentication, user registration and receive notification on Android app